yannseznec/soundDestroyer/README.md

 it is essentially an improved version of one of the instruments in my Book of Knowledge of Impractical Musical Devices project: http://www.impracticaldevices.com

-let me know if you have any questions/comments: yann@yannseznec.com, @yannseznec on twitter
+let me know if you have any questions/comments: yann@yannseznec.com or find me on mastodon @yannseznec@mastodon.social

 http://www.yannseznec.com